mredenti/ModernCMake/slides/episodes/targets.md

 - \underline{Library Targets}: Represent shared, static libraries or object files.

-## TARGET PROPERTIES
+## TARGETS HAVE PROPERTIES

 <!-- - Any target has a collection of properties, which define which define how the build recipe should be produced and how it should be used by other dependent targets in the project. -->

-Targets in CMake have properties that define their behavior. compiler options, include directories, and dependencies.
-Properties can be set and queried using specific commands

-- A target is a node <!-- logical unit --> inside the dependecy graph of your project that encapsulates **properties** subdivided in two categories:
+- A target is a node <!-- logical unit --> inside the dependecy graph of your project that encapsulates **properties**:

   **BUILD REQUIREMENTS**
     : Everything that is needed to build that target